- March 7, 2019

 Prior government approval for the issuance of a convertible note will be required only for cases where the start-up is engaged in any activity that falls under the approval route under the existing regulatory framework for FDI.
 Start-ups engaged in sectors falling in the automatic route for FDI do not require any prior approval with respect to such issuance.

-- No need to have a valuation for issuing Convertible Note, which makes the process for issuance significantly faster for convertible notes
+- No need to have a valuation for issuing Convertible Note, which makes the process for issuance significantly faster.

 - Less restrictions on the types of lenders compared to ECB